return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_frontbuffer_h.rst

 -----------

 This function gets called every time rendering on the given object has completed and frontbuffer caching can be started again.
-If \ ``retire``\  is true then any delayed flushes will be unblocked.

 ..
 This file was automatic generated / don't edit.